Water conflict: Tigris and Euphrates Rivers

-During history there has been much conflict over use of water from rivers such as the Tigris and Euphrates Rivers.
+Throughout history there has been much conflict over use of water from rivers such as the Tigris and Euphrates rivers and one of the earliest know "water wars" was around 2400 BCE between the ancient Sumerian states of Umma and Lagash over irrigation water.
 Turkey's Southeastern Anatolia Project (Guneydogu Anadolu Projesi, or GAP) on the Euphrates has potentially serious consequences for water supplies in Syria and Iraq.
 During the 1950s multiple dams and other water projects were started as a result from water sharing concerns particularly for downstream countries.

 Mekong basin (China and other Asian countries)

-In the Mekong Basin, the most upstream country China is busy constructing dams on the Mekong's headwaters, potentially leaving downstream countries Vietnam, Laos, Cambodia and Thailand with less water.
+In the Mekong Basin, the most upstream country China has built a series of dams on the Mekong's headwaters, altering flow volumes and timing for downstream countries Vietnam, Laos, Cambodia and Thailand.

 As of 2020, China has built 11 dams on the Mekong river, which flows from China through Myanmar, Laos, Thailand, Cambodia and Vietnam to the South China Sea.
 Experts fear that China's ability to control the Mekong's flow gives it leverage over downstream nations who rely on China's goodwill.
 In 2018, water levels in the Mekong River fell to their lowest in more than 100 years, even during the annual monsoon season.

 The Jinghong Dam, as of January 2020 the nearest Chinese dam upstream of the Thai border, has caused huge fluctuations in river levels, affecting people's livelihoods downstream by disrupting the river's natural cycle.